 Living abroad is an amazing experience, but it also comes with its challenges too, including loneliness.
 I get several emails a week from ex-pats who share their struggles with me about how lonely they are.
 Sometimes they’re asking for advice.
 Other times, they just need to share their stories.
 There are some things you can do if you’re feeling lonely when living abroad though.

 Having lived abroad four times – first in S. Korea, then in Thailand (2 different cities), U.S.A. and now Germany (2 different cities) I get it.
 Feeling lonely is one of the biggest challenges you have when you move to a new city, let alone a foreign country.

-#1 Tip for Beating Loneliness when Living Abroad: Join a Group/Club/Team
+#1 Tip for Dealing with Loneliness when Living Abroad: Join a Group/Club/Team

 In S. Korea I joined a local gym.
 In Munich, I joined two hiking clubs, a book club, a badminton group, found several groups for expats and have regular meetings with fellow entrepreneurs.

 Being an active member of a group is an excellent way to meet people.
 You’ll see the same people on a regular basis.
 This increases your chance of developing meaningful friendships when living abroad.
 It also goes a long way in banishing your feelings of loneliness.

 If you’re only mildly interested in reading, then being part of a book club is going to quickly begin to feel more like a chore, rather than something you look forward to.